bitgn/challenges/pac/06_hubs_program_guide.md

 - a local leaderboard view (available on competition day, global + your hub), based on check-ins

 ## What hubs must provide
+To host a hub, you’re responsible for:
-- venue and capacity
+- a venue + estimated capacity
-- organizer contact
-- hub URL and venue size details
+- a hub link for hub sign-ups (you manage registration, not BitGN)
+- on competition day: share the hub QR/code for check-in so attendees can attribute to your hub
-- local logistics and safety readiness
+- basic local logistics + safety readiness
-- optional local sponsors and prizes (hub-managed)
+- optional: local sponsors/prizes (hub-managed)

 ## How to propose a hub (step by step)
 1. Log into BitGN and go to your profile page.